Even if we can’t control our emotions, we can control the attention we give to our emotions

 - Can you recollect any incidents when your attention strengthened a distracting emotion and your lack of attention weakened it?

-- List three activities that you can busy yourself in amidst distracting emotions.
+- When distracted by emotions, list three activities that you can busy yourself in.

 To know more about this verse, please click on the image